darzouras/gatsby-test/content/pages/about.md

 ---
 title: About
 description: Just in general
-content: |-
+---
 This page is a Gatsby and NetlifyCMS test project!

 ... for now!!
----